Your Credit Score: What it means

-Before lenders decide to lend you money, they want to know that you are willing and able to repay that mortgage loan.
-To figure out your ability to pay back the loan, they look at your debt-to-income ratio.
-To assess your willingness to pay back the mortgage loan, they consult your credit score.
+Before lenders make the decision to lend you money, they must know if you are willing and able to repay that mortgage.
+To understand your ability to pay back the loan, they assess your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
-Your score comes from the good and the bad in your credit history.
-Late payments will lower your score, but consistently making future payments on time will raise your score.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
+Your score reflects both the good and the bad of your credit report.
+Late payments count against your score, but a record of paying on time will improve it.

-For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
-This history ensures that there is sufficient information in your credit to generate a score.
-If you don't meet the criteria for getting a score, you may need to establish a credit history before you apply for a mortgage loan.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This payment history ensures that there is enough information in your report to generate an accurate score.
+Should you not meet the criteria for getting a score, you may need to establish your credit history prior to applying for a mortgage loan.

 The Rate Kings Mortgage LLC can answer questions about credit reports and many others.
 Call us: 6105723635.